 Faces is a behavioral program located in Redwood City, serving clients throughout the Peninsula.
 Our mission is to enable children with autism to reach their full potential through early intervention therapy based on the science of Applied Behavior Analysis (ABA).
-In addition, we offer K-12 school support and resources, and parent consultation and training.
+In addition, we offer K-8 school support and resources, and parent consultation and training.
 Click here to inquire about our services and availability.